The cuisine of Veracruz: a tasty blend of cultures

 Chilpachole refers to a spicy stew or delicious crab soup with seafood.
-This dish is made with red chilies, the bouillon or broth used is made from cooking the shrimp, shellfish or crabs.
+This dish is made with red chilies, and the bouillon or broth used is made from cooking shrimp, shellfish, or crabs.

 Veracruz is a land of tamales.
-Zacahuil, a giant tamale made from mashed corn, butter, chili peppers, spices and can be filled with chicken or pork.
-The zacahuil is wrapped in papatla or banana leaves, and tied with a rope, and then cooked in a wood oven.
+Zacahuil, is a giant tamale made from mashed corn, butter, chili peppers, and spices and can be filled with chicken or pork.
+The zacahuil is wrapped in papatla or banana leaves and tied with a rope, and then cooked in a wood oven.

 Minilla de pescado